ebryerwork/icds_docs/docs/getting-started/before-you-start.md

 To learn more about any of the above, we recommend following the [HPC Carpentry lesson "Introduction to Using the Shell in a HPC Context"](https://www.hpc-carpentry.org/hpc-shell/).
-The lesson contents can be followed directly once [a terminal session has been establshed](connecting-to-rc.md/#connecting-via-ssh).
+The lesson contents can be followed once [a terminal session has been establshed](connecting-to-rc.md/#connecting-via-ssh).